Popular vlogger Evan Puschak argues in his The Nerdwriter series that the only thing worse than a bad movie is a “passable” movie.

 While we don’t have a quick tip that’ll help you tell the difference between a great advertisement and a piece that merely imitates a “great advertisement,” we do suggest that you find inspiration beyond the advertising and marketing industry.

 Stay engaged with culturally popular topics, sources of entertainment, stories, science, history and experiences.
-If you’re marketing a science degree, watch science-based YouTube videos, chat with a science professor, chat with someone working in a science-based industry, and crack open a textbook.
+If you’re marketing a science degree, watch science-based YouTube videos, chat with a science professor or someone working in a science-based industry, and crack open a textbook.
+This is where references to relatable scenarios and ideas can be found–and where the idea for a refreshing and true advertisement starts.